mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Issues encountered

-- the connection between LaunchPad and EGSE is not established: remedy: try until it is
+- The connection between LaunchPad and EGSE was not always established.
+The only remedy was to kill the EGSE instance and rerun it until it worked.

-- The launchpad LED P1.0 connection burned and the LED was constantly ON when plugged to that GPIO.
-This was remedied by manually connecting/disconnecting the cable accordingly (or not) to the user input
+- The LaunchPad LED P1.0 GPIO connection burned and the LED was constantly ON when plugged in.
+This was remedied by manually connecting/disconnecting the cable accordingly (or not) to the user input.

 ## Future changes and recommendations
-instead of connecting to the led can be used to verify the funcionality of another Delfi-PQ subsystem
+- Instead of connecting to the LED can be used to verify the funcionality of another Delfi-PQ subsystem

-Using better versions of the EGSE software and LaunchPad that are not as flawed and do not require extra time
+-